 Water Conservation Publications: provided by Oregon State University

-To implement the water source protection strategies identified in the Drinking Water Protection Plan.
-Target date: June 30, 2017.
+To continue to implement the water source protection strategies in accordance with 2020-21 Policy Goal and Objective 3F set forth by Council and as identified in the Drinking Water Protection Plan.
+Target date: June 30, 2021.

-To implement the water conservation strategies identified in the Water Management and Conservation Plan.
-June 30, 2017.
+To continue to implement the water conservation strategies identified in the Water Management and Conservation Plan.
+Target date: June 30, 2021.

 To continue to implement a cross-connection program to require backflow devices for all new construction and a retrofitting program for existing water connections in an effort to fully protect the City's water distribution system.
 Target date: Ongoing.